Mozilla-Actions/sccache-action/README.md

 ### Specify a given version of sccache

-Versions prior v0.10.0 probably will not work.
+Versions prior to sccache v0.10.0 probably will not work.

 ```
 - name: Run sccache-cache